FAQ

 Q: Is driving a right?

-A: No, under law driving is a privilege granted by the state.
+A: No, under the law, driving is a privilege granted by the state.

 Q: When should I contest or fight a traffic violation ticket?